urho3d/SLikeNet/readme.txt

 listed here.
 It simply means that we haven't tested that combination and you might run into issues or warnings might show up during the build.
 SLikeNet however might still work just fine.
-If your prefered (build) environment is not listed here and you'd like to get full support for it, please contact us (see chapter 6) so we can see whether we can add full support for your combination.
+If your preferred (build) environment is not listed here and you'd like to get full support for it, please contact us (see chapter 6) so we can see whether we can add full support for your combination.
 If a compiler/OS/3rd party is listed as supported, we are considering any issue